Cantera/cantera/doc/sphinx/reference/onedim/grid-refinement.md

 This refinement option works in contrast to the other refinement options.
 Instead of adding grid points, this option removes grid points that are not needed.
 The pruning parameter helps the grid refinement algorithm identify areas where the grid may be overly refined.
+It is most useful when running multiple simulations where the boundary conditions change, and the location of the regions where grid refinement is needed changes.
+In this case, the prune parameter can be used to remove grid points that are no longer needed.

 You specify a pruning value $ \delta $ that serves as a lower-bound on the ratio quantities.
 This helps prevent unnecessary grid refinement by removing points that are not needed, optimizing computational efficiency without sacrificing the accuracy of the solution.

-The following criteria are used to decide if a point is marked for removal.
+The following criteria are used to decide if a point is marked for removal:

 $$
   \frac{\beta_j}{\beta_{\text{max}}} < \delta \quad \text{or}